Hastings Banda

-After receiving much of his education in ethnography, linguistics, history, and medicine overseas, Banda returned to Nyasaland to speak against colonialism and advocate independence from the United Kingdom.
-He was formally appointed Prime Minister of Nyasaland, and led the country to independence in 1964.
+After receiving much of his education in ethnography, linguistics, history, and medicine overseas, Banda returned to Nyasaland to speak against colonialism and advocate for independence from the United Kingdom.
+He was formally appointed Prime Minister of Nyasaland and led the country to independence in 1964.
 Two years later, he proclaimed Malawi a republic with himself as the first president.
 He consolidated power and later declared Malawi a one-party state under the Malawi Congress Party (MCP).
-In 1970, the MCP made him the party's President for Life.
-In 1971, he became President for Life of Malawi itself.
+In 1970, the MCP made Banda the party's president for life.
+In 1971, he became president for life of Malawi itself.
 A renowned anti-communist leader in Africa, he received support from the Western Bloc during the Cold War.
-He generally supported women's rights, improved the country's infrastructure and maintained a good educational system relative to other African countries.
-However, he presided over one of the most repressive regimes in Africa, an era that saw political opponents regularly tortured and murdered.
-Human rights groups estimate that at least 6,000 people were killed, tortured and jailed without trial.
+He generally supported women's rights, improved the country's infrastructure, and maintained a good educational system relative to other African countries.

+However, Banda presided over one of the most repressive regimes in Africa, an era that saw political opponents regularly tortured and murdered.
+Human rights groups estimate that at least 6,000 people were killed, tortured, and jailed without trial.
 As many as 18,000 people were killed during his rule, according to one estimate.
-His rule has been characterised as a "highly repressive autocracy."
-He received criticism for maintaining full diplomatic relations with the apartheid government in South Africa.
+His rule has been characterised as a "highly repressive autocracy".
+Banda also received criticism for maintaining full diplomatic relations with the apartheid government in South Africa.
 By 1993, amid increasing domestic and international pressure, he agreed to hold a referendum which ended the one-party system.
 Soon afterwards, a special assembly ended his life-term presidency and stripped him of most of his powers.
 Banda ran for president in the democratic elections that followed and was defeated.
-He died in South Africa on 25 November 1997.
+He died in South Africa in 1997.